-The device is all black with the exception of its chief dial and the metallic footswitch.
-Its outputs and inputs aren't aligned like some other products, but they are still designed to be able to easily fit into any guitarist's pedal board.
-In addition to this, you'll get a very clean sound since this device utilizes a true bypass system.
+The device is all black except its chief dial and the metallic footswitch.
+Its outputs and inputs aren't aligned with some other products, but they are still designed to be able to fit into any guitarist's pedal board easily.
+In addition to this, you'll get a immaculate sound since this device utilizes a true bypass system.

 This bias knob mellows out the generated pulse when you have it turned counter clockwise.
-This unique knob really works in conjunction with the depth knob so that you have almost perfect control of the waveform.
+This single button actually works in conjunction with the depth knob so that you have almost perfect control of the waveform.
 When you turn the knob in the clockwise direction, you'll get a more choppy style of sound.

-This is a very small pedal!
-While you might not consistently carry your pedals from gig to gig in your pocket, this particular pedal has a very small, pedal-board space-saving design that you might love.
+This is a small pedal!
+While you might not consistently carry your pedals from gig to gig in your pocket, this particular pedal has a minuscule, pedal-board space-saving design that you might love.
 Despite this sizing, the tremolo pedal has some excellently responsive buttons and dials.
-The footswitch itself is very strong and the makeup of the pedal is definitely durable.
+The footswitch itself is very active, and the makeup of the pedal is durable.

-The overall richness and variation of the trem sounds that you produce with this pedal is amazing, especially when you consider how small it is.
+The overall richness and variation of the tremolo sound that you produce with this pedal are amazing, especially when you consider how small it is.
 The tone can go from a very shimmery style of tonality to a chopper-friendly grind that is perfect for some metal sounds.

 - Item Overall Size: 1.8 x 4.2 x 2.2 inches